uiconfig.js

 uuid?: string

 An optional uuid to identify this object.
 If not provided, one will be generated during first render.
 This must be provided if a new UiObjectConfig object is generated each time the config is rendered.
+This is similar to key in react.

 value?: T